cloudflare/cloudflare-docs/content/ssl/troubleshooting/mixed-content-errors.md

 ### **Console logs**

 For mixed content warnings, the web browser loads the resources but users do not see the lock icon in the URL.
-Warning messages appear within the browser’s debug tools:
+Warning messages appear within the browser's debug tools:

 ![Screenshot of mixed content warnings displayed in a browser console.](/images/support/hc-import-mixed_content_warning.png)